wbsoft/parce/docs/source/deflanguage.rst

 A target is always executed after adding the token(s) that were generated to the current context.
 The newly created context can be seen as the "target" of the token that switched to it.
-If the match object did not contain actual text, no Token is generated, but the target *is* handled of course.
+If the match object did not contain actual text, no token is generated, but the target *is* handled of course.

 Special rules